pdjr-signalk/pdjr-skplugin-switchbank/README.md

 section of the Signal K documentation may provide helpful orientation.

-__signalk-switchbank__ provides an interface for multi-channel switch and relay modules which use the NMEA 2000 Switch Bank protocols based on PGN 127501 (Switch Bank Status) and  PGN 127502 (Switch Bank Control) messages.
+__signalk-switchbank__ provides an interface for multi-channel switch and relay modules which operate using the NMEA 2000 Switch Bank protocol implemented by PGN 127501 (Switch Bank Status) and  PGN 127502 (Switch Bank Control).

-PGN 127501 messages are handled natively by Signal K which implements paths under "electrical.switches.bank...." which report the state of every switch bank channel detected on the host NMEA bus.
+PGN 127501 messages are processed natively by Signal K which uses them to maintain paths under "electrical.switches.bank....".
+These paths are updated in real time to report the state of every switch bank channel detected on the host NMEA bus.

-__signalk-switchbank__ extends this native support in two ways by providing mechanisms for:
+__signalk-switchbank__ extends this native support in two ways.

-1. decorating the switch bank paths built by Signal K with meta data derived from a configuration file;
+Firstly, by providing a mechanism for decorating the switch bank paths built by Signal K with meta data derived from the plugin configuration file.

-2. operating relay modules by issuing PGN 127502 messages in response to commands received on a control channel (Signal K notification path, Unix FIFO/named pipe or host system D-Bus).
+Secondly, by providing a means of operating switch bank relay modules in response to commands received on a control channel.
+The control channel can be a Signal K notification path, a Unix domain socket (IPC) or a host system D-Bus channel.
+The plugin operates remote switch bank relys by transmitting PGN 127502 messages on the host NMEA bus.

 ## Overview

-The __signalk-switchbank__ configuration file contains a collection of entries which define and describe the NMEA 2000 switch and relay banks that are under its purview and uses this data in the following ways.
+The __signalk-switchbank__ configuration file, ```switchbank.json```,
+contains a collection of switchbank definitions which describe the NMEA 2000 switch and relay banks that are under its purview.

 ### Adding meta information to switch bank paths

-__signalk-switchbank__ begins execution by recovering descriptive data from its configuration file and writing it as meta value delta updates to each of the Signal K switch channel paths under "electrical.switches.bank...".
+__signalk-switchbank__ begins execution by collating descriptive data for each defined switchbank channel and writing this as a single delta update of the Signal K switch channel paths under "electrical.switches.bank...".

 The usefulness of this meta information is documentary, allowing